allendegroot/Demo_2/README.md

 ## Directory Structure

 The CV code can be found quite easily in the `cv_class.py` file.
 This cna be found in the home directory.
-The code used for the Arduino is composed of a few files all of which cna be found in the 'Arduino Code' folder which is alos in the home directory.
+The code used for the Arduino is composed of a few files all of which cna be found in the `Arduino Code` folder which is alos in the home directory.
 Each of these will be spoken about a little more below.

 ### cv_class.py